OmarMiniesy/Notes/Web Applications/HTTP.md

 ```
 WWW-Authenticate: <type> realm=<realm>
 ```
+- This is accompanied by a status code of `401 Unauthorized`.

-> The `type` is the type of authentication used, there are many types.
+> The `type` is the **type** of authentication used, there are many types.
 And the `realm` is a message that indicates the scope of access.

 3. Client responds with `Authorization` header to authenticate and get access.
 This header usually contains the credentials encoded in some manner.
 ```